 Evil Twin Attack

 This step is fairly straightforward.
 In fact, you have probably already done it yourselves when you used your phone as a hotspot.
-In an Evil Twin attack, however, the rogue access point needs to mimic the legitimate one.
+In an evil twin attack, however, the rogue access point needs to mimic the legitimate one.
 That means changing the SSID to match that of the genuine access point.
 Again, this is a basic step and simply requires the attacker to change the name of the fake hotspot to that of the legitimate one so that when the unsuspecting victim sees it, they do not think anything of it.

-An Evil Twin Attack occurs when an attacker creates a fake wireless access point that mimics a legitimate access point.
+An evil twin attack occurs when an attacker creates a fake wireless access point that mimics a legitimate access point.
 For devices that have not yet connected, the attacker can simply ensure that their signal is stronger than that of the genuine access point’s.

 In a case where the device has already connected to the legitimate access point (a scenario often seen in targeting enterprise networks), the attacker can send deauthentication packets to the victim and the legitimate access point to block their connection.
 This prompts the user to reconnect.
 And, when doing so, will see the Evil Twin Attack under the disguise of the legitimate one.
 Thanks to SSID spoofing.
 This malicious access point is often configured to have the same name (SSID) as the legitimate one.
 Making it difficult for users to distinguish between the two.